IlyaBokovenko/com.chillwaters.timeline/README.md

 ## Example ##
 There is an Example package in package root folder Packages/CW Timeline

-Import it in the project and Select menu CW Timeline / Open Timeline Visualizer
+Import it in the project and select menu CW Timeline / Open Timeline Visualizer

 You'll see a window with a visualization of example timeline.
 It demonstrates various activities hierarchy with durations, labels and timecodes
 In this window you can: